 12 Most Prominent

 Watch!
 See the real Jamaica in VIDEOS!

 Click Here and see why over 60,000 fans are raving about my YouTube Channel!

 We have an amazing array of historical sites in Jamaica.
 Are you surprise?
 You shouldn't be.

 If you had read the history of Jamaica, you would have certainly picked up a few pointers.

-By the way, I was elated [although not alarmed] to find out my alma mater, Mannings' High School, was designated one of the historical sites in Jamaica.
+By the way, I was elated [ although not alarmed ] to find out my alma mater, Mannings' High School, was designated one of the historical sites here in Jamaica.
 The history of that school is another story.

-As I said earlier, we have lots of them.
-The list includes:
+Anyways, as I said earlier, we have lots of them.

 - Aqueducts and Bridges